10 Best Places to See Fall Foliage in Vermont

 10. Green River Reservoir State Park

-Immerse yourself in some of Vermont’s best fall foliage at Green River Reservoir State Park in Northern, Vermont.
+Last but not least – the Green River Reservoir State Park in Northern, Vermont is another great leaf-peeping destination in Vermont.
+It’s where I go when I’m looking to get away from the crowds.
 There are a handful of remote tent campsites that are accessed by boat only, so if you’re looking for some quiet and solitude, this is your place.
 Camping reservations are required.
 You can read more about camping on the Green River Reservoir in this blog post.

 If you’re only visiting for the day, the reservoir is perfect for kayaking, SUPing, swimming, or relaxing at one of the day-use picnic areas as you enjoy the fall colors surrounding you.